Baskaboo/The-Baskaboo-Method/Is-Pauli-Exclusion-the-Quantum-Mits.md

 7. Where does mapping fail?
 8. Is there better candidate for Quantum Mits?
 9. Do you agree to replace Qubit with Quantum Exclusion in Ququart Information Matrix?
-10. Do you agree to use short name Quantum Exclusion in Baskaboo?

 # 11. Audit Log